 The Kent County Water Authority will continue to bring forward concerns regarding water supply within our state and present ideas for improvement and/or modification as appropriate.
-We urge all customers to consider the same by contacting their senator or representative to voice your concerns regarding the future of water supply in Rhode Island.
+We urge our customers to contact their senators or representatives and voice their concerns regarding the future of water supply in Rhode Island.
 Reliable and redundant supply is crucial to our future growth and well-being.
-What other resource is available should the Scituate supply source become compromised or reaches its maximum output capacity or safe yield?
-A second major reservoir source of supply is critically necessary to provide for redundant supply should a malevolent act or major catastrophe occur to the Scituate Reservoir system or its treatment plant.
+What other resource is available if the Scituate supply source becomes compromised or reaches its maximum output capacity or safe yield?
+A second major reservoir source of supply is critically necessary to provide for redundant supply should a malevolent act or major catastrophe occur in the Scituate Reservoir system or its treatment plant.

-We all need to support the Big River Reservoir initiative by conveying your concerns to your state and local representatives.
+We all need to support the Big River Reservoir initiative by conveying our concerns to our state and local representatives.
 Building the reservoir doesn't mean we must tap the resource right away.
-But, prolonging construction of this essential resource will exponentially increase the overall future cost to construct the reservoir and also affect the future prosperity of our state.
+However, prolonging construction of this essential resource will exponentially increase the overall future cost to construct the reservoir and also affect the future prosperity of our state.

-Progress on the Water Resources Board evaluation of production wells in the Big River Management Area is stalled.
-After several years of planning and study, the General Manager has expressed to us that the opinion of the current board is the Water Resources Board should not be developing well supplies for wholesale distribution.
-This represents a major setback in the provisioning of future supply for the state.
+Development of drinking water production wells in the Big River Management Area has ceased.
+After years of testing and investigative work the Water Resources Board concluded that wells were not economically feasible in the Big River Aquifer.
+The Water Resources Board has been absorbed into the Department of Statewide Planning.
+Before the transition the General Manager told us that it was not feasible to develop ten wells, which would only yield 2.1 million gallons a day.
+This represents a major setback in the provision of future supply for the state.
 Potable water supply is perhaps the most important component to statewide economic sustainability and reservoir storage is the overall long term cost effective solution to both drinking water and environmental viability in this state.
-If you are troubled by this growing concern contact your area legislative representatives to voice your opinion on a second reservoir supply for our state.
+If you are troubled by this growing concern, contact your area legislative representatives to voice your opinion on development of a second reservoir supply in this area for our state.